GaryB93/Flipt/README.md

 There is currently no delete feature.

-I hope this helps any fellow software engineers land there next dream career!
+I hope this helps any fellow software engineers land their next dream career!